Professional Masonry Repair for Chimneys

 That’s a question that’s hard to give a clear answer to without a further assessment.
 Until someone from our team has been out to take a look at your chimney and any accumulated damage, there really is no way for us to know what you can expect in terms of cost.

-However, we will reiterate: in order for homeowners to get the most “bang for your buck” and avoid costly repair services, we seriously suggest scheduling an chimney inspection each and every year (even if you don’t use your chimney system that often or at all) to save yourself the most time and money in the long run.
+However, we will reiterate: in order for homeowners to get the most “bang for your buck” and avoid costly repair services, we seriously suggest scheduling a chimney inspection each and every year (even if you don’t use your chimney system that often or at all) to save yourself the most time and money in the long run.

 When Is the Best Time of Year for Chimney Repairs?